 - To share information and communicate effectively across the Ribble catchment

-- To enhance the amenity value of the Ribble catchment
+- Enhance the amenity value of the water environment within Ribble catchment

 This data has also allowed us to formulate some specific goals which include: